-- 4. At the Ordinary General Meeting of Shareholders held on June 25, 2021, it was resolved that the maximum amounts of annual compensation for Directors (excluding Directors who are Audit & Supervisory Committee Members) was 240 million yen (excluding the bonus and the amounts paid to Directors who concurrently serve as employees as employee salaries), and that the maximum amounts of annual compensation for Outside Directors was 35 million yen.
+- 2. Other than the above, the amount of 121 million yen was paid to 9 Directors who concurrently serve as employees as employee salaries (including bonuses). - 3.
+At the Ordinary General Meeting of Shareholders held on June 25, 2021, it was resolved that the maximum amounts of annual compensation for Directors (excluding Directors who are Audit & Supervisory Committee Members) was 240 million yen (excluding the bonus and the amounts paid to Directors who concurrently serve as employees as employee salaries), and that the maximum amounts of annual compensation for Outside Directors was 35 million yen.
 There were 11 Directors (excluding Directors who are Audit & Supervisory Committee Members, including 2 Outside Directors) after such Meeting.
 At such Meeting, it also was resolved that the maximum amounts of annual compensation for Directors who are Audit & Supervisory Committee Members was 60 million yen.
-There were 4 Directors who are Audit & Supervisory Committee Members. - 5.
+There were 4 Directors who are Audit & Supervisory Committee Members. - 4.
 The Corporation pays bonuses to Directors (excluding Directors who are Audit & Supervisory Committee Members and Outside Directors) as compensation linked to consolidated business result, etc. For the purpose of management of the Corporation in a manner favorable to shareholders, just as in the case of dividend payment, bonuses are based on the profit attributable to owners of the parent per share (Basic) after certain adjustments reflecting special circumstances.
 After consulting with and receiving an advice from the Nomination and Compensation Committee, the Board of Directors determines the total amount of bonuses based on a certain formula and submits the total amount of bonuses to the General Meeting of Shareholders.
 The allocation of bonuses to each Director is determined by the Nomination and Compensation Committee under the authority delegated by a resolution of the Board of Directors, based on performance, positions and other factors.
-The profit attributable to owners of the parent per share (Basic) after certain adjustments excluding special circumstances in this period is 57.31 yen.
+The profit attributable to owners of the parent per share (Basic) after certain adjustments excluding special circumstances in this period is 294.90 yen. - 5.
+The Corporation grants restricted shares compensation to Directors (excluding Directors who are Audit & Supervisory Committee Members and Outside Directors) as nonpecuniary compensation.
+The Corporation passed a resolution introducing compensation system by the allotment of restricted shares on the Ordinary General Meeting of Shareholders held on June 25, 2021.

-- 6. The Corporation grants restricted shares compensation to Directors (excluding Directors who are Audit & Supervisory Committee Members and Outside Directors) as nonpecuniary compensation.
-The Corporation passed a resolution introducing compensation system by the allotment of restricted shares on the Ordinary General Meeting of Shareholders held on June 25, 2021. - At a time, it was resolved that the maximum total annual amount of monetary compensation receivables to be paid to Eligible Directors as compensation relating to the restricted shares was set at 100 million yen, separately from the compensation set forth in Note 4 above, and that the maximum total number of the restricted shares to be allotted to Eligible Directors in each fiscal year was 100,000 shares.
-The number of Directors subject to the resolution of this General Meeting of Shareholders is 9 (excluding Directors who are Audit & Supervisory Committee Members and Outside Directors). - The details of such restricted shares compensation are as described in "(4) Restricted Shares Compensation" (page 27). - 7.
-The above restricted shares compensation represents the expenses recorded for this period.
+At a time, it was resolved that the maximum total annual amount of monetary compensation receivables to be paid to Eligible Directors as compensation relating to the restricted shares was set at 100 million yen, separately from the compensation set forth in Note 3 above, and that the maximum total number of the restricted shares to be allotted to Eligible Directors in each fiscal year was 100,000 shares.
+The number of Directors subject to the resolution of this General Meeting of Shareholders is 9 (excluding Directors who are Audit & Supervisory Committee Members and Outside Directors).

+The details of such restricted shares compensation are as described in "(4) Restricted Shares Compensation" (page 27).

+6. The above restricted shares compensation represents the expenses recorded for this period.